 During my time in the federal health care sector, I became acquainted with the term sentinel event.
-A sentinel event, according to Joint Commission, is as any unanticipated event in a healthcare setting resulting in death or serious physical or psychological injury to a patient or patients, not related to the natural course of the patient’s illness.
+A sentinel event, according to Joint Commission, is any unanticipated event in a healthcare setting resulting in death or serious physical or psychological injury to a patient or patients, not related to the natural course of the patient’s illness.

 The Commission’s reporting policy of such, allows the commission to partner with healthcare organizations that have experienced a severe patient safety event.
 This reporting instrument is designed to protect the patient, improve systems, and prevent further harm.